mmparvez/project_4/README.md

 ### Preprocessing
 To prepare the dataset for use:
-- Images were programmatically renamed for clarity, e.g. Anger images were renamed as: "an_0", "an_1", "an_2", etc.
+- Images were programmatically renamed for clarity and ease of use, e.g. Anger images were renamed as: "an_0", "an_1", "an_2", etc.
 - Where necessary, images were resized and converted to grayscale.
 - Created a function for converting images to NumPy arrays, in which the values in the array are representative of the RGB values for each pixel.
 - Split both datasets into two, for training and testing.